 The answers to your questionnaire assist in finding the most suitable therapist.
 Treatment will depend on your symptoms, your disorder, and your preferences.
 Our online therapists will work with you to find the most successful course of treatment for you.

 You can typically expect one or more responses from your therapist every day.
-You can also opt to have audio or video online therapy sessions for an additional price.
 This type of therapy offers a more flexible approach to dealing with eating disorders.

 Try to remember that online therapy is not a cure – it can’t completely solve all of your problems at once.
 But it can help put you on the road to recovery so that you can continue to live a healthier and happier life.